 Pros

-• Fractional shares available for any US stock from $1
+- Fractional shares from $1

 Cons